Alex1s/shairport-sync-docker_onkyo-dr-l50/README.md

 For more information about the overlay take a look [here](https://github.com/raspberrypi/firmware/blob/3a232374735c2bc5b7188ba2dfc0cbba8fa30d97/boot/overlays/README#L1279).
 (This may be outdated at the time you are reading this.
 So check at the master branch [here](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README) for the latest documentation of the `gpio-ir-tx` overlay.)
 The default pin used for transmission is `18`.
 You can also use a different pin.
 For example if you want to use pin `26`change the line in the `/boot/config.txt` to `dtoverlay=gpio-ir-tx,gpio_pin=26`.

 Once you rebooted the system a character device named `/dev/lirc0` should appear in your filesystem.
 To send commands we use the `ir-ctl` command from the ` v4l-utils` package which is pre-installed on all Raspberry Pi OS images as of (08.01.2023).
+We now run `ir-ctl --scancode=necx:0xD26D04` to send a `necx` message with the scancode `0xD26D04`.
+See the table below for a list of scancodes relevant for this project.

 ## Relevant decoded commands and other facts about the IR protocol
 ## Decoded commands